amdt/sunset/README.markdown

 ## License

 Distributed under the same terms as Vim.
-See ':help license'.
+See `:help license`.